saucelabs/testrunner-toolkit/docs/jenkins.md

 Your permissions must include:

- * ability to create and manage Jenkins credentials.
+ * ability to create and manage Jenkins credentials
- * ability to create and manage new pipelines.
+ * ability to create and manage new pipelines

 ## What You'll Need